 Students are selected based on their leadership capabilities, potential and overall achievement.
 Secondary school business teachers and Heads of Department nominate their business students deserving of this initiative.
-These may include those students managing successful Young Enterprise Scheme initiatives.
 AUT students bring their experience as tertiary students and expertise of their chosen areas of study to Shadow a Leader teams.
 They are charged with guiding their younger student team members.

 The Shadow a Leader day begins with breakfast at AUT for participating students and business leaders.
 A young keynote speaker delivers an inspiring address at the breakfast.

 After breakfast, the students follow their leader on their activities for the day.

 On 5 July 2018, 186 students from 40 schools across Auckland and AUT’s Faculty of Business, Economics and Law were exposed to the day-to-day workings of leadership in action.
 A number of students and business leaders shared their feedback with us afterwards.

 "Shadow a Leader showed me real insight into the possibility of how life working at Deloitte could be and it sparked my curiosity for tax even more.
 It was really insightful showing us around the office, and allowing us to enter the 'green room' and talking with people from different sectors within Deloitte, giving us a real sense of the culture and what really motivates people at Deloitte.